IDT-ITI/MMFusion-IML/README.md

 ### Data folder structure

-Then all datasets are structured as follows:
+Then you should place the datasets in the data directory as such:
 ```
 data/
 ├── Casiav1